evanharmon/in-mono/headspace/kubernetes/kubernetes-kube-scheduler.md

 - determines which nodes to place Pods
 - doesn't ACTUALLY place nodes - kubelet does that
 - supports custom schedulers
+- sets the `nodeName` on the Pod resource

 Pays attention to:
 - resource requirements and limits